About Us Purpose DataSetGo: A first-of-its-kind data literacy program for students

 When it comes to the age-old question, “What do you want to be when you grow up?” part of the hurdle for students is understanding their options.
-Young people are often underexposed to learning paths, potential jobs, and career paths, and lack the diverse skillsets that today’s workforce requires.
-That includes data literacy: Only 21% of 16- to 24-year-old students are considered data literate.1
+Young people are often underexposed to learning paths, potential jobs, and career paths, and may lack the wide-ranging skillsets that today’s workforce requires.
+That includes data literacy: Test scores measuring data literacy continue to decline for school-age children.

 Nowhere is that more apparent than technology-focused areas, particularly data science.
-Roles in this field are expected to grow 15%2 in a decade—a faster-than-average rate—with a base salary of over $120,000.3 But there’s a shortage—up to 250,000 by some estimates—of qualified professionals to meet that demand.4
+Roles in this field are expected to grow 15% in a decade—a faster-than-average rate—with a base salary of over $125,000.

 So if students need more exposure to careers and data science needs more professionals, what’s the solution?
 DataSetGo, a collaboration between Principal® Foundation and EVERFI, offers a free, first-of-its-kind educational option.